 To be considered, each Nomination Packet should contain: (a) a Personal Data Form, (b) a personal statement, not to exceed 500 words, in which the nominee expresses a vision of what he or she aspires to accomplish within 10 years after graduation, and (c) three letters of recommendation that address the nominee’s potential for exceptional leadership in the profession after graduation.
 One letter must come from the Chapter Advisor.
 The PLEI Board of Directors will select the honoree.

 In establishing the award, Jack noted that many student pharmacists are so focused on working their way through their educational program that they do not have time to take on formal leadership positions with organizations, but instead demonstrate their potential by exhibiting leadership in other than elected positions.
-He distinctly wishes all forms of leadership to be considered in this award.
+He distinctly wishes all forms of leadership to be considered for this award.

-About Courtney Purcell
+About Courtney Woo

 As the recipient of the Schlegel Leadership Development Award, Courtney will receive a crystal award and a $1,000 honorarium.